Configure private link for Azure Monitor

 privatelink.blob.core.chinacloudapi.cn

 Each of these zones maps specific Azure Monitor endpoints to private IPs from the virtual network's pool of IPs.
-The IP addresses shown in the following images are only examples.
+The IP addresses shown in the images below are only examples.
 Your configuration should instead show private IPs from your own network.

 - in.ai: Application Insights ingestion endpoint (both a global and a regional entry).